chloez21/chloez21/README.md

 - I am comfortable working under Linux/Unix and familiar with REST API and CI/CD concepts and tools (Git, Docker, Postman, etc)

 - 🌱 I’m currently learning Spring Boot.
-- 📷 I love photography, find me here: instagram: xperimentalz
+- 📷 I love photography, instagram: xperimentalz

 <!--
 **chloez21/chloez21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.